SharePoint/sp-dev-docs/docs/sp-add-ins/authorization-code-oauth-flow-for-sharepoint-add-ins.md

 ## Authorization Code OAuth flow for add-ins that request permissions on the fly

 This section summarizes the OAuth authentication and authorization flow for a SharePoint add-in requesting permissions on the fly.
-The flow is called the **Authentication Code flow**.
+The flow is called the **Authorization Code flow**.
 The sequence describes how an add-in that is not launched from within SharePoint can access resources in SharePoint.

 > [!NOTE]
 > The flow involves a series of interactions between your add-in, SharePoint, the authorization server (which is ACS), and the end user at runtime.
 So the flow requires either SharePoint Online or a SharePoint farm that is connected to the Internet, so it can communicate with ACS.
 SharePoint farms that are not connected to the Internet must use [the high-trust authorization system](creating-sharepoint-add-ins-that-use-high-trust-authorization.md).